 - Preheat the oven to 325 degrees.

-- Dice the bread into ½”-1″ cubes and distribute in a single layer on a cookie sheet.
+- Dice the bread into ½"-1" cubes and distribute in a single layer on a cookie sheet. (these are mine that I have had for years and LOVE!)

 - Bake for 12-17 minutes until the cubes are dried and crispy (much like a crouton).
-While the cubes are toasting, heat the olive oil over medium heat.
+While the cubes are toasting, heat the avocado oil over medium heat.

 - Saute the onion and celery for 8-10 minutes until soft.